reiddraper/reiddraper.com/posts/2013-11-02-writing-simple-check.md

 Some QC implementations have a feature called shrinking.
 This allows failing tests to be shrunk to 'smaller' failing cases, where 'smaller' is data-type specific, something that'd be easier for the programmer to debug.
-For example, a list with five elements as input is going to be easier for the programmer to debug than a list with one-thousand elements.
+For example, if your function fails with a randomly-generated 100-element list, QC will try and remove elements, as long as the test continues to fail.
 In Haskell QuickCheck, random element generation and shrinking are treated separately.
 That is, if you want your type to shrink, you have to implement that separately from generating random values of your type.
 Let's see the type class where these two functions live, `Arbitrary`:

 ```haskell
 class Arbitrary a where